Sebastian-Montoya-B/Alpha-PDI/README.md

 ### Arguments

-1.  data -\> matrix.
-The original interaction matrix with consumers in rows and resources in columns.
+1.  data -\> matrix or vector.
+The original interaction matrix (or vector) with consumers in rows and resources in columns.

 2.  abun -\> vector.
 It contains the resource abundances of the columns of the interaction matrix.